Are you planning on opening a salon?

 By talking to her you’ll get insight into what she’s looking for.
 Listen and test things out to see what works.

-Don’t Offer Products that Compete with Eachother
+Don’t Offer Products that Compete

 There’s little point having many similar products from different brands.
 Unless you have a very large retail area and your strategy is to be a one-stop-shop for all retail, it should focus on fewer brands that complement each other.